maxonflutter/Spotify-Clone-with-Flutter-Firebase-just_audio-audio_service/README.md

 This project show you how to create a simple Spotify look-alike app.
 The app enables users to play songs using the `just_audio` AudioPlayer.
 The playback continues as the app is in background mode via the integration with `audio_service` library.

-This project is developed by maxonflutter / [atomsbox.com](https://atomsbox.com) .
-Feel free to provide feedback or suggest improvements via GitHub.

 ## Features:
 - Flutter UI: Two screens with playlists and songs